 With many emergency communication solutions, it’s difficult to know whether a message reached its intended audience.
 Oftentimes, a business utilizes one or two communication channels, such as phone and email, with no way to know if the intended recipient listened to or opened the alert.

 Businesses need to leverage every communication system they can including phone, email, SMS text, push notifications, social media, and intranet sites.
 An integrated, multi-channel communication system gives businesses a quick way to reach all employees, no matter which device they’re using, and track the read rates of each message.

 2. Inconsistent Messages

 Without the use of prebuilt templates or clear protocols, it’s easy for messages to miss their mark.
 One study by the University of Oregon found that emergency messages during a wildfire are often conflicting or confusing.
-They also found that information was old or inaccurate.
+They also found that the information was old or inaccurate.
 This is especially true if separate, uncoordinated agencies are sending messages.

 An effective emergency communication system should offer templates that a user can prebuild for different situations, such as a wildfire.
 Administrators can take their time developing concise messaging in times of calm that they can instantly access and send in times of emergency.
-They can then segment messages according to the audience to reduce irrelevant messages and ensure the right message is getting to the right people at the right time.
+They can then segment messages according to the audience to reduce irrelevant information and ensure the right message is getting to the right people at the right time.

 3. Challenge: Internal Priorities

 Unfortunately, many businesses downplay the importance of communication during an emergency event.
 Even governments fail to properly prioritize communication in inter- and intra-agency situations and with the public.

 We cannot understate the value of communications during a wildfire.
 Executive buy-in will ensure communication is a priority in any emergency response plan.
 Companies should invest in a comprehensive emergency communication system that gives businesses the ability to protect employees and ensure business continuity.